 The annual Global Technology Conference (GTC) is organised as a part of the World LPG Forum (www.worldlpgforum2015.com).
 The primary aim of GTC is to showcase the most innovative and original technological ideas from around the world and create new opportunities for the LPG industry.

 It brings the LPG industry together, represented by all its stakeholders, from research entities to academic partners, LPG producing companies to equipment manufacturers, LPG distributers as well as the total supply distribution chain and beyond it.

-The World LPG Association announces the Industry’s 7th Global Technology Conference (GTC-2014) which will take place in Miami, USA, on Thursday 30th October 2014 during the 27th World LPG Forum and 29th AIGLP Congress.
+The World LPG Association announces the Industry’s 8th Global Technology Conference (GTC-2015) which will take place in Singapore on Tuesday 29th September 2015 during the 28th World LPG Forum.